 - LeEco globally records stellar growth in H1 2016

 Lower credit ratings mean it will cost the province more to borrow the $58 billion it plans to take on loan by 2018.
 In his statement, Ceci said the provincial government could have made “reckless” choices like firing teachers and nurses and raising taxes to balance the books.
-Faced with the lowest anticipated resource revenue in 40 years, the government instead invested in construction projects that create jobs, such as more affordable housing projects and new long-term care homes, Ceci said.
-Attempting to cap growth in healthcare spending to two percent annually shows the government is increasingly prudent with the public purse, Ceci said.
-While B.C. will spend 5.5 per cent of its budget servicing debt this year, 2.4 per cent of Alberta’s 2016-17 revenue will go to debt payments, he said.
+Faced with the lowest anticipated resource revenue in 40 years, Ceci said the government instead invested in construction projects that create jobs, such as more affordable housing projects and new long-term care homes.
+Ceci said that attempting to cap growth in healthcare spending to two percent annually shows the government is increasingly prudent with the public purse.
+While B.C. will spend 5.5 percent of its budget servicing debt this year, he said 2.4 percent of Alberta’s 2016-17 revenue will go to debt payments.